 Born with oculocutaneous albinism, Thornhill attended Poynton High School, the same school as fellow para-cycling world champion Dame Sarah Storey, and was encouraged to try the sport by another champion, visually impaired British para-cyclist Anthony Kappes, a friend of her uncle’s.

-Having ridden originally for the SportCity Velo team, she joined the Great Britain Cycling Team in 2013 and was initially partnered by Scott, with whom she won three events at the British Cycling National Track Championships, before pairing with Rachel James, sister of world champion Becky, later in the year.
+She joined the Great Britain Cycling Team in 2013 and was initially partnered by Helen Scott, with whom she won three events at the British Cycling National Track Championships, before pairing with Rachel James, sister of world champion Becky, later in the year.

 With para-cycling in the Commonwealth Games for the first time in Glasgow 2014, 18-year-old Thornhill was able to take her place as the youngest track cycling rider in the England team and, with James competing for Wales, was re-united with Scott.
 Victory over Scottish pair Aileen McGlynn and Louise Haston brought gold in the sprint, to add to gold in the kilo.

 Later in the year, and riding with James once more, Thornhill won the mixed time trial and 200m flying start time trial for blind and visually impaired athletes at the British National Track Championships before re-joining Scott for the 2015 UCI Para-cycling Track World Championships in Apeldoorn.
 The outcome was familiar as Thornhill retained her world titles in the kilo and sprint.

 The size of the task Thornhill would face at the Rio Paralympics was apparent at the 2016 UCI Para-cycling Track World Championships in Montichiari, Italy, when her two-year domination of the kilo and sprint competitions came to an end.